It is time to reassess both political and economic policies toward China.

 This clearly shows China does not welcome Prime Minister Takaichi.

-11. Prime Minister Takaichi’s statement.
-(Never mentioned specific country names)
+11. Prime Minister Takaichi’s statement. (never mentioned specific country names)

-We don’t think we need to engage too deeply with a country where such statements can be made.
+We don’t think we need to engage deeply with a country where such statements can be made.

-China’s Economic Pressure
+China’s Economic Harassment

-China is harassing Japan not only through economic harassment like ‘‘the halting imports of marine products‘, but also by using private exchanges as a means of harassment like ‘‘the refraining from travel to Japan’’.
+China is harassing Japan not only through economic retaliation like the effectively halted import of marine products, but also by using even private exchanges such as urging its citizens to refrain from traveling to Japan as a means of retaliation.

 China’s miscalculation is that it is too focused on hegemony and has misread the trends of the times.